zaiisao/Documentation/en/Interactive Broadcast/video_profile_apple.md

 [agoraKit setVideoEncoderConfiguration: config];
 ```

-We provide an open-source One-to-One-Video demo project on Github.
+We provide an open-source One-to-One-Video demo project on GitHub.
 You can try the demo and view the source code of the `setupVideo` method in the following files:

 - iOS
 	- Swift: The [VideoChatViewController.swift](https://github.com/AgoraIO/Basic-Video-Call/blob/master/One-to-One-Video/Agora-iOS-Tutorial-Swift-1to1/Agora%20iOS%20Tutorial/VideoChatViewController.swift) file